Google Data Studio Tutorial

 To log in, you will need a Google account; I recommend that you use the same one as your Analytics, Search Console and/or Google Ads account.

-You will arrive at the Data Studio overview page.
-Click on the “Home” tab to see your dashboard.
+You will arrive at the Data Studio summary page.
+Click on the “Home” tab to view your control panel.

 This is where you can access all your reports (equivalent to a workbook in Tableau or Excel).